inlets/inlets.dev/blog/_posts/2021-04-13-your-isp-wont-give-you-a-static-ip.md

 The configuration is similar to above.
 It still exposes your location, and is still limited on port mappings.

 Things can get worse than this, if your provider uses [Carrier Grade NAT (CGNAT)](https://en.wikipedia.org/wiki/Carrier-grade_NAT), then you will not have an IP address that is publicly accessible.
-The same would be true if you wanted to host a dashboard or API within an office network, or using a WiFi network in a hotel whilst on the road or on vacation.
+The same would be true if you wanted to host a dashboard or API within an office network, university halls, a hotel, or when connected to a public WiFi network of some kind.

 ### Serving traffic with an inlets tunnel